taran314/CV/README.md

 I am an energetic and ambitious Makers Academy graduate, looking for a role where I can consolidate and extend my programming knowledge.

-After graduating from the University of Birmingham with a degree in mathematics, I became a teacher to share my love of mathematics and help others.
+After graduating from the University of Birmingham with a degree in mathematics, I became a teacher to share my passion for mathematics and helping others.
 As a Mathematician, my hunger for solving problems was not satisfied, so I learned how to programme as a creative outlet to solve problems.
+To further my development, I completed a university introductory computer science course indepedently online as I am passionate about learning more and furthering my coding skills.
-My coding journey started with many late nights on codewars to building full stack web applications at Makers in under five months.
+My coding journey started with many late nights on codewars to building full stack web applications at Makers Academy in under five months.

-I am eagar to apply driven nature, analytical mindset and rapidily developing programming skills to create technology that makes people's lives easier by solving real world problems.
+I am eagar to apply driven nature, analytical mindset and rapidily developing programming skills to create technology that solves real world problems and makes a difference to people's lives.

 # Projects